 There will be 20, 25 and 30 questions in Part-A, Part-B and Part-C, out of which a maximum of 15, 20 and 20 questions respectively have to be answered by the candidates.
 There willIt contains four alternatives against every question and only one answer would be correct.
 A constant 25% negative marking applicable in all the parts.

 NTA will conduct JEE Main 2021 in February, March, April and May.
 Students can appear in the exam four times in a year.

 Students can appear in JEE Main in three consecutive years from the year of passing their class 12 exam.

 NEET Eligibility Criteria

-The NEET attempt limit, was earlier the attempt-number was restricted to three times, was removed.
-Henceforth, NEET exams could be attempted as many times as authorized which would be governed by the criteria of the upper age limit whose decision is still impending.
+The attempt limit, was earlier the attempt-number was restricted to three times, but now was removed.
+NEET exams could be attempted as many times as authorized.

 JEE Main Exam Pattern 2021-